tatsu-lab/alpaca_eval/README.md

 Evaluation of instruction-following models (e.g., GPT4, ChatGPT) typically requires human interactions.
 This is time-consuming, expensive, and hard to replicate.
-AlpacaEval in an LLM-based automatic evaluation that is fast, cheap, and replicable.
+AlpacaEval in an LLM-based automatic evaluation that is fast, cheap, replicable, and validated against human evaluation.
 AlpacaEval provides the following:

-- [**Automatic evaluator**](#evaluators): an automatic evaluator that has high agreement with humans.
+- [**Automatic evaluator**](#evaluators): an automatic evaluator that has high agreement with humans (validated on 20K human annotations).
 We evaluate a model by measuring the fraction of times an oracle LLM (e.g. Claude or GPT 4) prefers the outputs from that model over a fixed reference model.
-Our automatic evaluators enable caching and randomization by default, and allow for advanced features such as batching or pooling different annotators.
+Our automatic evaluators enable caching and randomization by default, and allows for advanced features such as batching or pooling different annotators.
 - [**Leaderboard**](#models): a leaderboard of common models on the AlpacaEval evaluation set.
 - [**Toolkit for building automatic evaluators**](#analysis): a toolkit for